Faithlife/Parsing/docs/index.md

 ## Regular expressions

 Use [Parser.Regex](Faithlife.Parsing/Parser/Regex.md) to create a parser that matches the specified regular expression.
-The regular expression is automatically anchored to start where the text is being parsed.
+The regular expression is automatically anchored to start where the text is being parsed. `RegexOptions.CultureInvariant` is used by default.

-Regular expressions in .NET are extremely powerful; use them to simplify your parsers whenever possible.
+Regular expressions in .NET are extremely powerful; use them to simplify complex parser chains.

 ```csharp
 IParser<double> numberParser = Parser